micmejia/bible-dump/AMPC/Acts/Acts 2.md

-And it shall come to pass in the last days, God declares, that I will pour out of My Spirit upon all mankind, and your sons and your daughters shall prophesy [[^b]telling forth the divine counsels] and your young men shall see visions ([^c]divinely granted appearances), and your old men shall dream [[^d]divinely suggested] dreams.
+And it shall come to pass in the last days, God declares, that I will pour out of My Spirit upon all mankind, and your sons and your daughters shall prophesy [telling forth the divine counsels] and your young men shall see visions (divinely granted appearances), and your old men shall dream [divinely suggested] dreams.